 • Windows allowing natural light, ventilation as well as views of beautiful landscapes and trees within the complex. • Light fixtures with daylight illumination, to create an ambient and inviting atmosphere. • Installation of necessary security fixtures, like sturdy grills with pleasing design on all windows, anti-suicidal fans and so on, to reduce the risk of self-harm among the patients.

 Even at its nascent stage, research in the field of neuroaesthetics has profoundly helped architects achieve ground-breaking results, in terms of effectiveness of their designs.
 For us at Shree Designs, working on this specific project gave us numerous insights and acumen, which we incorporate in every project that we undertake.
-Through this journey, we discovered the vital role of empathy in the overall designing process.
+Through this journey, we discovered the vital role of empathy in the overall healthcare facility designing process.
 With the right inputs from the doctors and hospital staff, we got a broader perspective of the state of the patients and their needs.

 This project did come with its fair share of challenges, both financial and structural, owing to the fact that it was a heritage building.
 However, keeping the end-user as our focal point and harnessing the elements of neuroaesthetics in diverse blends, helped our design achieve its maximum potential.
-The true reflection of this success is when the doctors and caregivers at the facility, thank us while sharing examples of patients experiencing calmness instantly, as they step into the facility, and responding to treatment procedures in remarkably improved way.
+The true reflection of this success is when the doctors and caregivers at the facility, thank us while sharing examples of patients experiencing calmness instantly, as they step into the facility, and responding to treatment procedures in a remarkably improved way.
 The credit for the same nonetheless, rightfully goes to neuroaesthetics, the architect in the doctor’s coat!

-Our heartfelt gratitude to Masina Hospital, for providing us with the opportunity to work on the renovation project and also, our sincerest thanks to AARKA Consultants, for their invaluable collaboration in this and many more projects.
+Our heartfelt gratitude to Masina Hospital, for providing us with the opportunity to work on the hospital renovation project and also, our sincerest thanks to AARKA Consultants, for their invaluable collaboration in this and many more projects.